-To view the collection times in your area please use the above RecycleCoach App or alternatively download and print the following calendar: Waste Collection Calendar 2019-2020 (224KB)
+To view the collection times in your area please use the above RecycleCoach App or alternatively download the 2022/2023 Waste Collection Calendar.

 Council's contractor can only empty wheelie bins issued by West Tamar Council and identified with Council's logo.
-Each property has been issued with a 140L waste bin (green or red lid) and a 140L recycling bin (yellow lid).
+Each property is issued with a 140L waste bin (green or red lid) and a 140L recycling bin (yellow lid).
 It should remain at the property on change of ownership.
-Each bin is marked with a unique identifying serial number, which is recorded by Council.
+Each bin is marked with a unique identifying serial number which is recorded by Council.

 Placement of bins

-When placing a wheelie bin out for collection, please make sure that:
+When placing wheelie bins out for collection, please ensure that:

-- bins are placed on the kerbside the night before collection, or by 6am on collection day
+- bins are placed on the kerbside the night before collection, or prior to 6am

 - the bin is placed in full view of the road